CONSTRUCTION QUALITY ASSESSMENT SYSTEM

 - Allows firm to benchmark its workmanship quality on an international basis.

-ii. has at least one private residential development with CONQUAS score below the threshold CONQUAS score#
+ii. has at least one private residential development with CONQUAS score below the threshold CONQUAS score#, or

 i. to be decided after the initial CONQUAS score## is generated

-#The threshold CONQUAS score is set at 3 points below the bottom 20th percentile of industry average CONQUAS score for private residential projects in the preceding year.
+#The threshold CONQUAS score is set at the bottom 10th percentile of industry average CONQUAS score for private residential projects in the preceding year .

 ##The initial CONQUAS score will be derived after 20% of the required architectural internal finishes samples are completed.

 *Upon the expiry of the 3 year period, BCA retains the discretion to impose Tier 3 CONQUAS assessment if BCA assesses that the major defects have not been reasonably addressed.